yagna2652/Dojo/README.md

-# Gmail Draft Generator with OpenAI
+# Gmail Draft Generator using Google Sheets

 This tool automates the process of creating personalized email drafts in Gmail using data from Google Sheets and OpenAI's language models.